Nov. 26, 2020: RAs transitioned to employment as part of this project may be eligible for the seasonal closure. Read more.

 The Transition Process - What's Happening

 Those categorized as eligible to be SFU employees will need to be transitioned to employment status, which requires the development of an interim intake process and the signing of employment contracts.
-This process is currently underway; many eligible Research Assistants have received and signed contracts for the fall semester, others are in the queue.
+This process is currently underway; many eligible Research Assistants have received and signed Offers of Employment and others are in the queue.
 In the meantime:

-- If you are a Research Assistant and you are invited to become an SFU employee, your current terms and conditions will be captured in your employment contract as they exist today.
+- If you are currently a Research Assistant in one of these funds and you are invited to become an SFU employee, your terms and conditions will be captured in your Offer of Employment as they exist today.

-- If you are a grant holder and any of your Research Assistants are invited to become employees, you will be asked to help create their Offers of Employment based on current contract terms.
+- If you are a grant holder and any of your Research Assistants are invited to become employees, you will be asked to help create their Offers of Employment based on current terms of employment.

 - If you are a Research Assistant and you don't hear from the project team about transitioning, everything continues as usual.